 Processing payroll in Oregon is more complex than in some states because some municipalities levy local taxes, adding a layer of complexity to your work.
-Oregon also has state-specific forms, so you need to pay close attention to new hires and make sure you’re giving them both the federal and state forms.
+Oregon also has state-specific forms, so you need to pay close attention to new hires and ensure you’re giving them federal and state forms.

 Step-by-Step Guide to Running Payroll in Oregon

-Running payroll in Oregon requires your full attention to make sure you don’t miss any steps.
-Making even innocent mistakes could cause costly government fines.
+Running payroll in Oregon requires your full attention to make sure you don’t miss any steps and face costly government fines.
 Here are your basic steps for running payroll in Oregon.

 Step 1: Set up your business as an employer.
 If your company doesn’t already have one, you need to get a Federal Employer Identification Number (FEIN).
-This is a simple process that can be completed online via Electronic Federal Tax Payment System (EFTPS).
+This simple process can be completed online via Electronic Federal Tax Payment System (EFTPS).
 Your FEIN is required to pay federal taxes.

 Step 3: Create your payroll process.
 An established business may have a payroll process you inherit.
 If it does, or if your company is brand-new, you may want to make some adjustments to the process to help you streamline your steps.
 Overall, you can opt to do payroll yourself manually (not recommended), set up an Excel payroll template, or sign up for a payroll service to help you handle your payroll.

 Step 4: Have employees fill out relevant forms.
-During onboarding of new hires, you must collect certain federal and state forms from your employees.
-Every employee must complete I-9 verification no later than their first day on the job.
+During the onboarding of new hires, you must collect certain federal and state forms from your employees.
+Every employee must complete I-9 verification within the first three days on the job.
 New employees must also have a completed W-4 on file.
 The state also requires employees to complete Oregon Form OR-W-4.

 Step 5: Review and approve timesheets.
 Your payroll processing will begin several days before your payroll is due when you collect and review time sheets for your employees.
-Starting a few days early gives you the opportunity to spot and address any issues with employees’ time.
-Whether you use paper time sheets or time and attendance software, review time sheets for accuracy.
+Starting a few days early allows you to spot and address any issues and concerns in a timely manner.
+Whether you use paper time sheets or time and attendance software, it’s important to review time sheets for accuracy.

-If your company uses paper time sheets, have your employees sign them before they give them to you.
-That is verification that they agree to be paid based on the hours listed and you do not have to try to chase them down later.
+If your company uses paper time sheets, have your employees sign them before they submit them to you.
+That is verification that they agree to be paid based on the hours listed, and you do not have to try to chase them down later for verification.
 The benefit of using an electronic system is that there’s a built-in function to have your employees digitally sign their time sheets.

 Step 6: Calculate employee gross pay and taxes.
-This is where things really get complicated if you’re using pen and paper or spreadsheets to run payroll.
-A payroll software would help standardize this process and make sure you don’t miss any steps or make any inaccurate calculations.
-You can also follow our guide on how to calculate payroll.
+This is where things get complicated if you’re using pen and paper or manual spreadsheets to run payroll.
+Using payroll software would help standardize this process and make sure you don’t miss any steps or make any inaccurate calculations.
+You can also follow our guide on how to calculate payroll for good measure.

-Oregon has one of the highest income taxes in the country, plus some localities also levy taxes.
-Oregon’s tax is progressive, so the higher an employee’s salary, the higher the tax burden.
+Oregon has one of the highest income taxes in the country—plus, some localities also levy taxes.
+The state’s tax is progressive, so the higher an employee’s salary, the higher the tax burden.
 Making these calculations by hand will be complex and may lead to costly mistakes.
 Payroll software can eliminate these mistakes.

 Taxable income for single or married filing separately